What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 A penthouse is more than just a status symbol.
 It offers luxury living at its best, but don’t get pulled into a property investment you can’t afford to keep.
 Even the best homes start to feel jaded if you can’t afford to live comfortably.

 The luxury penthouse market remains strong, with a West Village penthouse recently selling for $87.5 million, setting a new price record for Lower Manhattan.
-If you find a suitable penthouse you can afford, expect luxurious amenities, privacy, exclusivity, and unmatched views of the city.
+If you find a suitable penthouse you can afford, expect luxurious amenities, privacy, exclusivity, and views of the city.

 FAQ